plummer/astro-docs/src/docs.md

 - Tags provide a unique ID for every `Row`
 - Tags can be dynamic using associated values
 - Every `Row` must have a tag
-- Every `Form` has an enum that declares it's set of row tags.
+- Every `Form` has an enum that declares its set of row tags.

 Create tags by implementing `RowTag` and `Equatable`.
 For example a set of tags might be: